microsoft/azuredevopslabs/labs/azuredevops/continuousdeployment/readme.md

 1. Return to the Azure DevOps browser tab.

 1. As release pipelines get more sophisticated, it becomes important to define gates to ensure quality throughout the release pipeline.
 Since the next stage we're deploying to is production, we'll need to be sure to include both automated quality gates as well as a manual approver gate.
-Return to the release pipeline browser tab and click **Clone** in the **QA** stage.
+Return to the release pipeline browser tab or navigate to the release pipeline PUL-CICD and select edit.
+Hover over the **QA** stage and select the copy icon to **Clone** this stage.
 Since the production stage is virtually the same, we can reuse almost all of the existing configuration.

     ![](images/046.png)